The views expressed by the host on this show make more sense than anything anybody else out there happens to be saying.

 This is a fight.

-We weren't expecting this.
+We'ren't expecting this.

-And uh these numbers are pretty high.
+And these numbers are pretty high.

-They're basically she's not authentic.
+Basically, she's not authentic.

 She's not opening up.

-She's not being honest in the New York.
+She's not being honest.

-Uh Matt, what is interesting, the trend lines are definitely towards Obama.
+Matt, what is interesting, the trend lines are definitely towards Obama.

-But when you push people and say are you most likely to attend the caucus, the lead is even closer.
+But when you push people and say, are you most likely to attend the caucus, the lead is even closer.

 It's about two points.